 Keeping track of what is going on with your kids is challenging enough when you are living together as a family.
 Once you and your ex have separate lives, knowing what your kids are doing, and when you are responsible for getting them somewhere, becomes even harder.

-If you and your ex get along, setting up a joint Google calendar is probably the cheapest, easiest way for each of you to keep track of your kids school events, extracurricular activities, sports practices and social schedule.
+If you and your ex get along, setting up a joint Google calendar is probably the cheapest, easiest way for each of you to keep track of your kids’ school events, extracurricular activities, sports practices, and social schedule.

-If you and your ex don’t get along, there are a lot of inexpensive or free parenting tools and apps that you can use to keep track of your kids’ calendar and expenses.
+If you and your ex don’t get along, there are a lot of inexpensive or free co-parenting apps that you can use to keep track of your kids’ calendar and expenses.
 These tools will also track all of the emails between you and your ex.
 That tends to make your email exchanges much less ugly.
 (When everyone knows that their emails will be seen later, the emails become way more civilized.)

 Finally, if you haven’t already changed all of your passwords for everything – do it now!
-(You’re welcome!)

-Your Post-Divorce Checklist
+Your Own Post-Divorce Checklist